Zheng Ji (biochemist)

 Zheng Ji (Note: also known as Libin T. Cheng (his last name was spelled as Cheng in the Wade-Giles system before Pinyin was used to spell the names of Chinese people and places)) (郑集; 6 May 1900 – 29 July 2010) was a Chinese nutritionist and biochemist, sometimes regarded as the founder of modern nutrition science in China.
 He was reputed to be the world's oldest professor, having lived to the age of 110.

 Early life

 Libin T. Cheng was born in Nanxi County, Sichuan Province, China in 1900.

 In 1924 he passed the entrance exam for the National Southeastern University (renamed the National Central University in 1928, and then Nanjing University) and studied at the biology department.

 In 1930 he went to the United States to study, majoring in biochemistry at Ohio State University, and earned a M.S. in 1931.
-He also attended Yale and Indiana University, and obtained a PhD from Indiana University in 1934.
+He also attended Yale University and obtained a Doctor of Philosophy from Indiana University Bloomington in 1934.

 In the same year, he was elected to membership of the Sigma Xi Society, based on his research achievements and potential.